On-Page SEO helps make your site recognizable and outstanding!

 How to set up social sharing buttons in your blog?

 Lots of Premium WordPress themes already have them installed.

-All you need to do is just turn them on in the settings and put into the right place.
+All you need to do is just turn them on in the settings and put them into the right place.

 If it happens that your theme does not offer that feature or you are not satisfied with one, you can always use plugins.

 The best social sharing plugins in my opinion are:

 - Monarch Social Sharing - Elegant Themes

 All of them are responsive, fast and stylish.
 You may try all three and choose the best one.

 Now as you have chosen the right social sharing plugin, it’s time to put the buttons onto the right place, so people find it easy to share.